osdio/gulp-version-tag/README.md

 Default: `true`

-If you set this value to `true`, when run `gulp-version-tag`, it will set the `global.versionTag` to the version of package.son now.
-So that you can use this version value to do another thing.
+If you set this value to `true`, when run `gulp-version-tag`, if `global.versionTag` have value, it will use the value of it as version.
+And once you run a task, it will set `global.versionTag` to the version read from `package.json`.

+If you set this value to `false`, it won't check the value of `global.versionTag` every time you run a gulp task.

 For example:

 ```
-gulp = require 'gulp'
-versionTag = require '../index'

-gulp.task 'default', ->
+gulp.task 'task1', ->
-	gulp.src '../test/**/**.txt'
+	gulp.src '../test/expected/**.txt'
 	.pipe versionTag __dirname, '../test/package.json',
-		global: true
+#		reuse: false
+		beforeText: '-v'
+		afterText: ''
+#		autoSave:false
+#		autoTagVersion: false
 	.pipe gulp.dest './dest'

-setTimeout ()->
-	console.log global.versionTag
-, 2000
-#    you will get the version Tag
+gulp.task 'task2', ->
+	gulp.src '../test/fixtures/**.txt'
+	.pipe versionTag __dirname, '../test/package.json',
+#		reuse: false
+		beforeText: '-v'
+		afterText: ''
+#		autoSave:false
+#		autoTagVersion: false
+	.pipe gulp.dest './dest'

+gulp.task 'default', ['task1', 'task2']

 ```

-A file(for example : hello.txt), if your current version is `0.0.0`, after running gulp-version-tag, it will change to `0.0.1`, and file name will change to `hello-v0.0.1.txt`.
+When you running many tasks, and you want to use the same version, you should not set reuse to `false`.Just like the example above, `task1` and `task2` can use the same version, it only auto gain version once, and save once.

+For more example, just see my another project: [ngFast](https://github.com/soliury/ngFast).

 #### options.beforeText